booherm/ca-workbench/readme.md

 [Wikipedia: Cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton)

 The extension of 1D CA, 2D CA update a two dimensional lattice of sites on each time step, the sequence of which can be viewed as a movie.
 The rule space for 2D CAs is vast.
-For a 2 state system using a Moore neighborhood (above, below, left, right, self), there are 2^(2^9) possible rules: ~1.34 x 10^154.
+For a 2 state system using a Moore neighborhood (a site and its 8 adjacent sites), there are 2^(2^9) possible rules: ~1.34 x 10^154.
 Some rules are known to be Turing complete, such as the famous [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 That is, specific initial conditions can be set such that any computable task can be calculated given enough space (lattice) and time (iterations).
 What rules are Turing complete and what do they have in common to make them so?